Auburn vs. Ole Miss NCAA Football Odds, Plays and Insights | October 30, 2021

 Ole Miss Stats and Trends

+- Ole Miss has played seven games, with four wins against the spread.

-- The Rebels have yet to cover the spread this season when underdogs by 2.5 points or more.
+- The Rebels have been underdogs by 3 points or more one time this season and have not covered the spread once.

-- Ole Miss' games this year have gone over the point total in 50% of its opportunities (three times in six games with a set point total).
+- Ole Miss has eclipsed the over/under in 50% of its opportunities this year (three times in six games with a set point total).

 - Ole Miss is 4-2 against the spread and 6-1 overall in games when it records more than 19.7 points.

-- Ole Miss is 4-1 against the spread and 6-0 overall when the team piles up over 342 yards.
+- When Ole Miss picks up more than 342 yards, the team is 4-1 against the spread and 6-0 overall.

-- The Rebels have turned the ball over five times, one fewer times than the Tigers have forced turnovers (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.